 Step 6: Add Leaves and a Bow

 Once you are done gluing all of the tulip stems into place, fill in any gaps with some of the leaves from the tulip bushes.
-Just like the blooms, the leaves should slide right off.
+Like the blooms, the leaves should slide right off.

-For my wreath, I filled in a few gaps and also added some leaves to the edge of the tulips to add a little more color.
+For my wreath, I filled in a few gaps and also added some leaves to the edge of the tulips for a little more color.

 After the gaps are filled, it’s time for the finishing touch…a bow.
 I chose wired burlap ribbon to make my bow, but you could use any kind you want.